csymapp/csycms-learn/01.basics/01.what-is-csycms/docs.md

 ## CSYCMS' Place in the Universe

 There are many powerful open source CMS solutions for building complex websites.
 Some of the more commonly used ones are [Joomla](http://joomla.org), [WordPress](http://wordpress.org), and [Drupal](http://drupal.org).
-The downside of these platforms is that they have a steep learning curve associated with them.
-This requires a significant amount of your time - and this may be the time that you do not have when creating a website is not your main job.
+The downside of these platforms is that they have a steep learning curve associated with them. ***This requires a significant amount of your time - and this may be the time that you do not have when creating a website is not your main job.*** In our case we spent that time instead in building CSYCMS to make things easy for you.

 These platforms provide a wealth of features and functionality that you can extend with a wide variety of open source and proprietary plug-ins and themes.
 These extensions and themes are themselves often feature-packed, requiring more knowledge and time on the part of the developer yet.
 In the end, you often find yourself creating a website that requires many plugins and extensions from many different vendors.
 This can make your design overly complicated and difficult to maintain over the long term.